fikremariyam1/funny-site/README.md

-Isn't it funny how 1 languagne changes all the website ?
+Isn't it funny how 1 languagne changes the whole website ?